pointyfar/pointyfar-site/content/filter/js.md

     - `buttonClass` : Class attribute applied to button togglers.
 Must start with the prefix.
     - `allSelector` : Selector for the `Select All X` button.
     - `attrName` : Data attribute name to use to identify items.
+    - `selectedPrefix` : Specify prefix to use to identify the element containing a count of items selected by the tag.
+    - `countPrefix` : Specify prefix to use to identify the element containing a count of all items with tag.
 - `showItemClass` : class to apply to items to signify that they should be visible.
 - `filterItemClass` : class applied to items to indicate that it is included in items to be filtered.
 - `activeButtonClass` : class to apply to button toggler to signify active status
 - `counterSelector`: optional selector for element to display count of items displayed.
+- `populateCount`: set to true if you want to keep a counter of tags and items associated.
+Must define `selectedPrefix` or `countPrefix` on each filter item.
+- `setDisabledButtonClass`: Specify a class name to denote disabled button, e.g. when there are no items displayed that have the button's tag.

 You can use as many filter categories as needed.